adman44532/ECTE_Latex_Template/README.md

 The Back Matter only contains the Appendicies, where this can be appended to in the `Back_Matter/Appendices.tex` file.
 Alternatively you could separate each Appendix Item into its own file if need be.

+It is important to add the required appendicies which can be found in the Information booklet.
+This template gives examples of including the Project Proposal and Logbook.

 ### Styles

 All of the main styles and macros are placed into `Thesis_Styles.sty`, which is imported into the main document at the top.
 These styles are based on the Information Booklet provided and are noted within the file for reference.

 There shouldn't really be a need for defining anything else within this file, unless there are custom macros or redefining commands that you would like to add to this.

+The styles file uses the variables in the `Thesis_Main.tex` to fill out the preamble for the report.

 ## Setting Up LaTeX

 There are two main ways of using LaTeX:
-1. Overleaf - A web based Google-Docs-like tool that is an all-in-one solution to get started.
+1. Overleaf (Recommended for Beginners) - A web based Google-Docs-like tool that is an all-in-one solution to get started.
 2. Locally - This involves downloading a LaTeX distribution and then editing the files with a text editor.

 Overleaf is free for basic use and is a powerful tool for getting things started straight away.
 There is a paid version of it to be aware of as there are limitations with large file document sizes.
 Overleaf also has great documentation which can be used by anyone on learning LaTeX.